akundu3/Clustering-LSI/README.md

 # Clustering-LSI
-Clustering and Latent Semantic Indexing using Singular Value Decomposition on Reuters and MovieLens Datasets
+Clustering and Latent Semantic Indexing using Singular Value Decomposition on Reuters and MovieLens Datasets.
+Please read Clustering-LSI Report for details and plots.

 February, 2015